qaseemme064/Final-Project/README.md

 - Additional, Prophet ML model allows for daily seasonality.
 However, running the Prophet ML model using daily seaonality did not produce better MAPE results.

-**66% Training %, No Seasonaility**
+**Prophet Machine Learning Model MAPE**

 ![MAPE_No_Zeroes_Seasonal_66](https://user-images.githubusercontent.com/96033163/172054080-03f5e474-e24c-4a5d-a0ca-0c2ab5e7597e.png)

 ***Reason for model choice and limitations***

-- We choose the Prophet ML model due to the number of ML models that we needed to fit and the easy of use of the Prophet ML model.
+- We choose the LGBM model due to the number of ML models that we needed to fit and the easy of use of the LGBM model and its superior MAPE results over the Prophet ML model.
 - AMIRA models require additional variable input by user which given the number of models which would not be pratical for this project.
-- Limititations: Prophet model was developed by Facebook business time series prediction.
-As such, in prediciting non business data, it can lead to higher error rates.
+- Limititations: Based on research, the LGBM model should have more than 10,000 data points to provide suitable predictions.
-- Advantages: Prophet model requires less hyperparameter tuning as it is specifically designed to detect patterns in business time series.
+- Advantages: LGBM model requires less hyperparameter tuning as it is specifically designed to detect patterns in business time series.

 ### **Dashboard**

-Please [CLICK HERE](https://public.tableau.com/app/profile/kelly5613/viz/Final-Project_16541248140270/Final_Dashboard?publish=yes) for the interactive Dashboard.
+Please [CLICK HERE](https://public.tableau.com/app/profile/kelly5613/viz/Final-Project_16541248140270/Dashboard4?publish=yes) for the interactive Dashboard.

 The Dashboard will have 3 main parts: